 Let us first go through the advantages of taking maternity leave:

 Most enterprises are required by Indian law to provide health care benefits to expecting women employees throughout pregnancy and postpartum in order to preserve their rights.
 This act governs maternity benefits and welfare in India, and it applies to all businesses and organizations with ten or more employees.

 The 26-week paid maternity leave provided by the Indian Maternity Leave Act of 2017 has outdone the 16-week leave provided by France and comfortably outperforms Germany and Japan’s 14-week leave.
 Only the United Kingdom, Greece, Ireland, the Slovak Republic, and the Czech Republic provide lengthier paid time off than India to new moms.

-7. What should the Maternity Leave Act include in terms of HR?
+7. What should Maternity leave act include in terms of HR?

-8. Your legal rights as an employed pregnant woman:
+8. Your legal right as en employed pregnant women

 An employer cannot fire you when you are on maternity leave or issue a termination notice to you when you are on maternity leave that expires before your leave ends.
 During maternity leave, an employer cannot modify the terms of employment to your detriment.

 Furthermore, unless the discharge or dismissal is for serious misbehaviour, if you are fired or dismissed during her pregnancy, you will be entitled to maternity benefits and a medical bonus.